 Koala on the Great Ocean Road

-Once we reached the 12 Apostles, the most famous spot of the road trip, we decided not to stop as it was peak time.
-Instead, we visited all the places further: Loch Ard Gorge, London Bridge and Grotto.
-They are all worth it.
+We decided not to stop at the 12 Apostles, the most famous spot of the road trip, as it was peak time.
+Instead, we visited all the places further down the road: Loch Ard Gorge, London Bridge, and Grotto.
+All these stops are worth it!

-When came back to the 12 Apostles around 7 pm, the place was empty as all the day tours had left.
+When I returned to the 12 Apostles around 7 pm, the place was empty as all the day tours had left.
 There is an easy walk to reach different lookouts to spot what is left of the rocks that used to be 12.
-All along this coast, we can see how the waves and the wind work on the rocks and use them.
-The landscape the erosion creates is fascinating.
+Along this coast, we can see how the waves and the wind shape the rocks.
+The landscape created by erosion is fascinating.

-We did a helicopter tour from the 12 Apostles, quite pricey but highly recommended.
-We ended up the day by watching the night coming: I would not call that sunset with the weather we had!
-They say you can spot penguins going back to the beach at the end of the day.
-We didn’t brave the rain long enough to be successful.
-Even during summer, this region can be cold – and we weren’t prepared for that.
+We went on a helicopter tour from the 12 Apostles to London Bridge (around 15 minutes), which was quite pricey but highly recommended.
+They offered flights until 1 hour before sunset, which is quite late in summer!
+We ended the day by watching the nightfall, although I wouldn’t call it a sunset with the weather we had!
+They say you can spot penguins returning to the beach at the end of the day, but we didn’t stay in the rain long enough to be successful.
+Even during summer, this region can be cold, and we weren’t prepared for that.

-Port Campbell is an excellent stop for the night as it is close to all the must-see lookouts.
-We only had a few hours to spend on the third day before going back to Melbourne.
-We went back to the 12 Apostles as the weather was better and then chilled a bit on the magnificent beach nearby, Gibson Steps.
+On the third day, we only had a few hours before heading back to Melbourne.
+We returned to the 12 Apostles because the weather was better and then relaxed on the beautiful nearby beach, Gibson Steps.

 Planning a trip to the Great Ocean Road?
 If you don’t want to camp, I recommend staying near the 12 Apostles, so you can enjoy the place when it’s less busy without driving too much.
 Driving at night in Australia is never a good option because of wildlife.
 You can view accommodation options here*.